mailgun/documentation/source/api-templates.rst

     PUT /<domain>/templates/<name>

-Update metadata information of a template specified in url
+Update the metadata information of the template specified in url.

 .. container:: ptable